-Output data from 4D-Var is in two forms.
+Output data from 4D-Var is in three forms.

-- (i) GRIB fields in the Fields Data Base, eg analysis fields, error fields. - (ii) updates to the ODB, including departures of observations from the background and the analysis and quality control information.
+- (i) GRIB fields in the Fields Data Base, eg analysis fields, error fields. - (ii) updates to the ODB, including departures of observations from the background and the analysis and quality control information. - (iii) updated variational bias correction and emissivity files.

-14.4 INPUT GRIB FIELDS
+13.4 INPUT GRIB FIELDS

 The following files in the work directory, \$WDIR, contain GRIB format fields which have been extracted from the Fields Data Base.
 Fields of type 'fc' are taken from the forecast from the previous cycle's analysis, and are valid at the start of the 4D-Var window.
 Fields of type 'an' are taken from the previous analysis.
 The spectral orography is taken from the climatology file of the appropriate resolution, to ensure that the orography is not changed by encoding into and decoding from GRIB.
-Fields of type 'ef', forecast error, were output from the previous cycle's 4D-Var analysis.
+Fields of type 'ef', forecast error, and 'me', model error, were output from the previous cycle's 4D-Var analysis.